 What is an IP address?

-An Internet Protocol address (IP address) is a human readable number that is assigned to each network device/network interface on a computer network that uses the Internet Protocol for communication.
-One one hand the IP address serves as a network interface identification, on the other hand an IP address serves for location addressing.
-Most common version that is used nowadays for public IP adresses is the IPV4 standard.
-It defines an IP address as a 32-bit number.
-However the huge growth of the the internet with more and more connected devices in the last years lead to development of IPv6.
-With IPv4 every IP address has now 128 bit.
-Unfortunatly it is still difficult to switch from IPv4 to IPv6.
-Both IPv4 and IPv6 do have private versions, since not all IP addresses need to be accessed publicly.
-These IPv4 and IP46 private ones can be used in internal networks and do not need to be coordinated with public IP address registries.
+Every computer network device/network interface that communicates using the Internet Protocol is assigned an Internet Protocol address (IP address), which can be interpreted as a human-readable number.
+One hand, an IP address serves as a network interface identification, and on the other hand, an IP address serves as a location address.
+For public IP addresses, the most common version is IPV4, a 32-bit number.
+In recent years, with more and more connected devices, IPv6 has developed as a result of internet growth.
+In IPv4 all addresses have 128 bits.
+Sadly, it is still hard to switch from IPv4 to IPv6.
+Both IPv4 and IPv6 do have private versions, since not all IP addresses need to be available to the public.
+IPv4 and IP46 private addresses can be used in internal networks and do not require coordination with public IP address registries.

 What can be identified by an IP address?
 Can I be identified?

-An IP address not only reveals the provider of your internet connection but additonally also the city, postal code and the exact location (lat/long) of your providers exit node An exit node is the node of your provider that is connected to the internet and where all your traffic goes through.
-So basically your IP address does in no case ever reveal your exact address or even your name/identity.
-However, the provider knows your IP address and can map it to your address.
-Therefore, under some circumstances, law enforcement can detect who you are.
-They can get a warrant and can ask the provider for the whom the IP address they suspecting was connected to.
+IP addresses reveal more information than just the provider of your internet connection, but also the city, postal code, and the exact location (lat/long) of the provider's exit node.
+An exit node is the node of your provider that is connected t o the internet and where all your traffic goes through.
+So basically your IP address does not in any case reveal your exact address or even your name or identity.
+As a result, the provider knows your IP address and can map it to your address.
+Under some circumstances, law enforcement may be able to determine who you are, if they obtain a warrant and ask the provider for the name of the person the IP address is connected to.